Patricia Hayes: Early life

 Patricia Lawlor Hayes was born in Streatham, London, the daughter of George Frederick Hayes and Florence Alice Hayes.
 Her father was a clerk in the civil service and her mother was a schoolmistress.
-As a child, Hayes attended the Sacred Heart School in Hammersmith.
+As a child, Hayes attended the Sacred Heart High School, Hammersmith.

 Career

 Hayes attended RADA, graduating in 1928.
 She spent the next 10 years in repertory theatre.

 She was featured in many radio and television comedy shows between 1940 and 1996, including Hancock's Half Hour, Ray's a Laugh, The Arthur Askey Show, The Benny Hill Show, Bootsie and Snudge, Hugh and I and Till Death Us Do Part.
 She played the part of Henry Bones in the BBC Children's Hour radio programme Norman and Henry Bones, the Boy Detectives from 1943 to 1965.

 Hayes was cast in supporting roles for films including The Bargee (1964), The NeverEnding Story (1984), A Fish Called Wanda (1988) and was also featured as Fin Raziel in the Ron Howard film Willow (1988).

 Her most substantial television appearance was in the title role of Edna, the Inebriate Woman (Play for Today, 1971) for which she won a BAFTA award.
 She provided the character voice for comedy puppet performances for television programmes such as Gran (Woodland Animations, 1982).

 In April 1975, Hayes was interviewed by Roy Plomley for Desert Island Discs.
 A sizeable, but incomplete, extract is available to listen to and download via the programme's website on the BBC.

 In 1977, she appeared on the BBC's long running TV variety show The Good Old Days; she had been an early member of the Players' Theatre in London, an old time music hall club, from the 1950s onwards.

 In 1978, Hayes was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role for playing Rosalina in Filumena at The National Theatre.

 In 1985, she starred in the title role of the TV play Mrs Capper's Birthday by Noël Coward.

+In 1989, she appeared with her son Richard O'Callaghan in the Boon episode "The Rise of Fall of the Bowman Empire", in which they played mother and son, Elsepth and Cecil Bowman respectively.

 Hayes played Miss.
-Willow, in one episode of the 1991 radio show, The Secret Life of Rosewood Avenue.
+Willow, in one episode of the 1991 radio show The Secret Life of Rosewood Avenue.